bsd-department/wbridge/README.md

 - Supports non-existing paths, unlike built-in `wslpath`.
 - Supports file URLs
 - Supports paths to other WSL distros[^1]
+- Supports execution of programs with automatic command line path conversions.

 [^1]: Only works after following [this guide](https://askubuntu.com/a/1395784).